-Baylor College of Medicine Medical Center, located at 7200 Cambridge St., Houston, TX, 77030, opened its doors Nov.
+Baylor College of Medicine Medical Center, located at 7200 Cambridge St., Houston, Texas, opened its doors Nov.
 25, 2013.
 This first phase, in an estimated 185,000 square feet of space on three floors, provides the space needed for continued growth of the College’s clinical activities.

 Physical Medicine and Rehabilitation.
 Baylor College of Medicine's rehabilitation specialists help patients recovering from traumatic injuries including amputation, stroke, spinal cord injury, orthopedic trauma, and more.
 In addition, treatment is available for patients with chronic issues such as musculoskeletal disorders and neuromuscular diseases.

 Rheumatology Clinic.
 Rheumatologists at Baylor College of Medicine specialize in the evaluation and management of patients with rheumatic diseases of the immune system or musculoskeletal system.
 Related care center:

 Urology.
 Specialists in urology at Baylor offer care for conditions affecting the male and female urinary tract and reproductive systems.
 Our experts diagnose and treat conditions in the areas of general urology, voiding disorders, male reproductive medicine, sexual wellness, urologic oncology, and surgery including minimally invasive, laparoscopic and reconstructive.

 The new location will also offer a state-of-the-art learning center named for outstanding physician and educator Bobby R. Alford.
 Located on the first floor, the Bobby R. Alford Educational Center will serve as the central meeting space for the McNair Campus.
 Grand rounds, international teleconferences and meetings of all types will be held at the 7,300-square-foot center.
 Read more about the center.